-Varsity Defensive Backs
+Head Coach / Varsity Defensive Backs

-Freshmen Head Coach
+Freshmen Head Coach / DL

 Coach Troy Thomas is the Mountain Range Mustang Head Freshman Football Coach.
 He has been with the program since 2011.
 The past two years he was the Freshman Defense Coordinator.
 Before becoming a Mustang, Coach Thomas was a successful coach with the Thronton Junior Football League for 14 years.
 Working hie way through the ranks from flag to the senior division.
 Troy has been married to his wife Catherine Thomas for the past 25 years, they have 5 children DeEtta 21,Olivia 20 both attending Metro State University, son Jacob 17, Rebecca 14 and Hannah 11.
 Coach Thomas feels that he brings fundamentals, intensity and passion to the game he loves.

 Coach Bryan McClure is a former high school and semiprofessional football player.
-This will be his first year as an assistant coach on The Mountain Range High School freshmen football team.
+This will be his third year as an assistant coach on The Mountain Range High School football team.
 His coaching resume includes several years working as an assistant football coach in various Colorado youth football programs including the Thornton Junior Football League, the North Metro Jaguars, and the Northern Youth Football Association.
 Additionally, Coach McClure holds several instructor/coaching certifications including the NCCER Master Instructor and ASTD CPLP (Certified Professional in Learning and Performance).
 Bryan has been married to his beautiful wife Joanna for 16 years, they have two amazing children, Caleb, 14 years old and Sydney 10 years old.

 Former Head Coaches

 2006 — 2008